John-Kostick/vzome-sharing/_posts/2022-05-08-Five-Cube-Systems-10-07-38.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/08/10-50-17-5-cube-zones/5-cube-zones.png" />
 </vzome-viewer>

-This shows the same progression, but with zones colored in solid, to see in succession what is being reduced to zero.
+This shows the same progression, but with zones colored in solid, to see in succession what is being reduced to zero, that is to say, eliminated.
+Green zone, red zone, blue zone, orange, leaving purple.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/08/10-54-27-5-cube-zones-2/5-cube-zones-2.vZome" >